US stocks fall as inflation remains stubbornly high

 The impact of higher prices for consumers has been global.
 On Thursday, Britain said its economy grew at the slowest pace in a year during the first quarter.
 That is raising fears that the country may be headed for a recession.

 The latest round of corporate earnings are also being closely watched by investors as they assess how companies and industries are handling the pressure from inflation.
-Entertainment giant Disney fell 2.8% after missing analysts' forecasts in its latest earnings report.
-Coach and Kate Spade owner Tapestry jumped 13.6% after reporting strong financial results.
+Entertainment giant Disney fell 2.6% after missing analysts' forecasts in its latest earnings report.
+Coach and Kate Spade owner Tapestry jumped 14.6% for the biggest gain in the S&P 500 after reporting strong financial results.

 “We’ll continue to pay attention to what the Fed has to say, but it's worthwhile to pay attention to company outlooks on earnings calls,” Price said.
 “That’s something that investors will focus more and more on as we go into the second half of the year, how durable are company earnings.”